clinton-hall/nzbToMedia/README.md

 		Use \r\n for new line.

 		Email_Message='The download of <name> has <status>. \r\n This has been processed by the script <script> for category <cat>'

+### µTorrent

+If you are using µTorrent perform the following steps to configure postprocessing for "uTorrentToCouchPotato":

+1. Rename the uTorrentToMedia.cfg.sample to uTorrentToMedia.cfg and edit the parameters:

+	i.   .

+	ii.  .

+	iii. .

+2. In µTorrent go to preferences > Advanced > Run Program > Run this program when torrent finishes:

+	i.
+Set full path to script, pass paramaters as "%D" "%N" "%L" and then output to a desired log.

+		/usr/local/utorrent/nzbToMedia/uTorrentToMedia.py "%D" "%N" "%L" >> /usr/local/utorrent/log.txt.

+	ii.